ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/integrations/postgresql-protocol/overview.markdown

-* RavenDB implements the PostgreSQL protocol, allowing applications and libraries that use PostgreSQL, e.g. [Power BI](../../integrations/postgresql-protocol/power-bi), to retrieve data from the database.
+* RavenDB implements the PostgreSQL protocol, allowing applications and libraries that use PostgreSQL, e.g. [Power BI](../../integrations/postgresql-protocol/power-bi), to retrieve data from a RavenDB database.

 * To use RavenDB as a PostgreSQL server you need -
    * a [license](../../studio/server/license-management) that enables the PostgreSQL Protocol.